Home / Glossary / What is source-to-pay?

 What is trade finance?
 Trade finance is the term used to describe the tools, techniques, and instruments that facilitate trade and protect both buyers and sellers from trade-related risks.
 The purpose of trade finance is to make it easier for businesses to transact with each other.
 It also helps to reduce the risks involved in…

 What are trade receivables?
-Trade receivables are defined as the amount owed to a business by its customers following the sale of products or services on credit.
-Also known as accounts receivable, trade receivables are classified as current assets on the balance sheet.
-Most companies allow their customers to use credit on purchases of goods…
+Trade receivables are defined as the funds owed to a business by its customers following the sale of goods and services on credit.
+Also known as accounts receivables, it is also classified as current assets on a company’s balance sheet.
+Most companies extend credit to customers for purchases, making trade receivables…

 What is strategic procurement?
 Strategic procurement, or procurement strategy, is the process businesses use to acquire goods or services of the right quality, at the right price, and in time to meet customer demand.
 It brings procurement activities in-line with a company’s broader objectives, while also reducing supply chain risk.
 Strategic procurement is a long-term, organization-wide…